 3. If guidelines have not changed, were supervisors or nurse educators aware of new recommendations to avoid early dosing of epinephrine, before administering shocks?

 The final question builds on the second.
 Instead of focusing on the facility-wide protocols, the survey drilled down into the individuals responsible for making decisions regarding ACLS certification and facility-specific protocols—nurse educators and supervisors.

 The results of this question are more worrisome.
-While 50 percent of respondents indicated they were not aware of the AHA recommendation to avoid early administration of epinephrine, 27 percent were simply not sure.
+While 50 percent of respondents indicated they were not aware of the ILCOR recommendation to avoid early administration of epinephrine, 27 percent were simply not sure.

 This is the confusing part of this study due to the leading nature of the question.
 Some may have answered in accordance with the question’s implication.
 In other words, more may have answered “Yes” or “Not sure” as a means to avoid answering “No.” Even so, only 23 percent were able to say definitively that they knew about the recommendation.